libriscv/libriscv/docs/INTEGRATION.md

 The Machine constructor has many options, and we will go through each one.

 > memory_max
 - Set the maximum amount (upper limit) of memory a guest program can consume.
 Inside this memory a guest program can do anything it wants to, however it may never access memory outside of this area.
+If you give the guest 8GB of memory, it is possible it will only end up using 100MB.
+Only memory that is written to will use physical memory on your machine.

 > stack_size
 - Set the initial stack size for the main thread.
 This is a simple mmap allocation.
 Think of it as `stack = machine.memory.mmap_allocate(stack_size)`.
 It does not extend guest memory, nor does it touch memory.